viaplay/simple-ioc/README.md

 Simple-ioc is a module for simple inversion of control for node.js.
 Main features are:

 * Easy dependency injection without special syntax - in most cases modules can be used without simple-ioc.
-* Easy exchanability of components - settings can determine which components that should be used in different environments.
+* Easy exchangeability of components - settings can determine which components that should be used in different environments.
 * Automatic asynchronous resolving - components are only resolved when all dependencies are resolved

 ## Installation